eshinhw/DividendStockWatchlist/README.md

 ## Introduction

-As a stock investor, we want to buy stocks when they are cheap, but checking stock prices every day is quite time consuming and unproductive.
-We can use **PyStockManager** to set up alerts on the stocks we are interested in buying.
-It extracts a list of companies which stock prices are lower than our predetermined prices.
-All we need to do is buy the stocks in the list.
+As stock investors, we want to buy stocks when they are cheap.
+As dividend stock investors, we also want to buy good dividend stocks when they are traded at discount to maximize dividend yield.
+However, checking stock prices every day is quite time consuming and unproductive.
+We can use **Py Dividend Stock Manager** to set up price alerts on the stocks we are interested in buying.
+It organizes a list of companies which stock prices are lower than our predetermined prices, and all we need to do is buy the stocks in the list.

+Additionally, it displays current dividend yield and 10 years average dividend yield to compare stock valuation.
+If current dividend yield is higher than historical average dividend yield, we can think of it as a buy signal since higher current yield tells us that that stock is attractive and generates higher dividend yield.

 ## Demonstration (Version 3 Updated with Export to CSV Feature)